The American Literature Course 4101-6SLAO

 Type of course

-K_W01 the student has a basic knowledge of American literature oriented toward practical application in English language teaching at the first and second educational stages H1P_W01
+K_W01 the basic facts, theories, processes and phenomena relating to history of American literature, which have practical application in English language teaching at pre-school and the first and second stages of education P6S_WG Scope and depth

-K_W02 the student has a comprehensive area of knowledge, covering selected areas of American literature, which have practical application in English language teaching H1P_W02
+K_W02 selected study areas relevant to American literature, which have practical application in English language teaching P6S_WG Scope and depth

 Reading the assigned texts is obligatory.
 At the end of each semester, students sit a test which is a combination of open and multiple choice questions (50% of the final grade).
 Active participation in class 10%, based on attentive reading, discussion (10% of the grade); individual preparation of a lesson plan (30% of the final grade),